dgoppenheimer/md-sims/docs/reference/working-with-pdb-files.md

 # More `.pdb` file manipulation

 Some `pdb` files from the RCSB database contain more than one model.
 Structures solved by NMR often have multiple structure models--20 is common.
 To extract a single model for docking or MD simulations, you can always open the file in PyMOL or VMD and save a single model as a new file.
 But we can also do this easily using `grep`, `awk`, or `sed`.
-Here we will use the __s__tream __ed__itor, `sed`, because `grep` is designed for use on lines of text and we want to collect a block of text.
+Here we will use the <u><b>s</b></u>tream <u><b>ed</b></u>itor, `sed`, because `grep` is designed for use on lines of text and we want to collect a block of text.

 !!! info